fofr/sam-and-paul.com/source/_posts/mali-losinj-croatia.md

 title: 'Mali Losinj, Croatia'
 subtitle: 'Luxury in the Adriatic'
 tags:
-  - malaga
+  - mali-losinj
   - europe
-  - spain
+  - croatia
-date: 2018-03-10
+date: 2018-06-21
 pages: 3
 page: 1
 ---

-We embarked on our second trip with a baby, this time going a little further afield than Malaga, and going to a country we’ve never been to before: Croatia.
+We embarked on our second trip with a baby, this time going further afield than [Malaga](/malaga-spain), and to a country we’d not been to before: Croatia.

+{% figure mali-losinj-63.jpg landscape %}
+The family by the sea in Mali Losinj
+{% endfigure %}

 As a family with a 7 month old we wanted a trip that would be quietly luxurious, with just enough to do, but not too much so that we’d feel like we were missing out.
 10 days away with a baby in a hotel would be adventure enough.

-Sam rolled the buggy down the hill from our flat in Brighton, while I pulled two 20 kilo bags either side of me, to the station.
+Sam rolled the buggy down the hill from our flat in Brighton, while I pulled two 20kg bags, one either side, to the station.
 With Small Batch coffee in hand, we made the train with a full 5 seconds to spare.
-At Gatwick our nack for timing continued, with Sam getting squished between the monorail doors as she leapt on with buggy.
+At Gatwick our knack for timing continued, with Sam getting squished between the monorail doors as she leapt on with a buggy.

+{% figure mali-losinj-01.jpg landscape %}
+Conway on his way to boarding
+{% endfigure %}

 The train, monorail and plane were the easy bits of the journey.
 EasyJet once again looked after us with our baby, and the flight was only 2 hours.
 The tricky bit would be the 3 hour transfer by minibus from the airport to our hotel.
 Conway slept well on the plane, so was awake and unhappy for the drive, much to the chagrin of others in the vehicle with us.
 The drive took us from Pula, 1 hour north to a ferry terminal, then across to Cres.
 The road was nauseating as it weaved up, and around and down the island’s hills, though the views were fabulous.

+{% figure mali-losinj-02.jpg landscape %}
+Car ferry to Cres
+{% endfigure %}

-The islands are brown and yellow beneath blue skies, their haze and heat balanced by the deep blue waters of the Mediterranean that surround them.
+The islands are brown and yellow beneath blue skies, their haze and heat balanced by the deep blue waters of the Mediterranean surrounding them.
 Roads are lined with shingle walls and shrubs, trees are mostly pine, with an occasional olive.
 Where towns and gardens are cultivated there are pink oleander blooms bursting out over walls and between fences.
 Terracotta rooftops dot the landscape.

+{% figure mali-losinj-48.jpg landscape %}
+Pink oleanders
+{% endfigure %}

 From Cres we crossed a bridge onto Losinj, then a second one over to Mali Losinj, our journey timed to avoid bridge closures that allow boats to pass.

-We arrived to the plush coolness of Hotel Bellevue a little pale and sleepy.
+We arrived to the plush coolness of Hotel Bellevue, looking a little pale and sleepy.

 ## Hotel Bellevue